ShinyRice/citpass/README.md

 This is a simple password manager for Linux, inspired in part by [pass](https://www.passwordstore.org/).

-It is similar to pass in the sense that;
+It is similar to pass in the sense that it aims to be simple, lightweight, as well as having readable code, allowing for ease of maintenance.

-- It delegates all encryption to GPG (subject to change)

-- Aims to be lean

 However, citpass differs from it, by

 - Storing passwords somewhat differently.
 It does store each password in a separate file, along with